mnpowers/Dragon-Warrior-WGAN/README.md

 ![Image description](WGAN_upscaler_images/fake_vs_real_comparison.png)

-While not quite perfect, there is a significant improvement over the end-to-end scheme.
 Finally, here are some images showing how the generated output varies as we move along two dimensions in the latent space:

 ![Image description](WGAN_upscaler_images/two_axes_in_latent_space.png)

+While the outputs of the upscaler scheme are not completely perfect, many outputs are indistinguishable from real images, and there is a significant improvement over the end-to-end scheme.